kennithnichol/kennithnichol/README.md

 # Ken Nichol – Technical Consultant, WordPress Engineer & Cloud-Ready Dev

 Welcome to my portfolio.
-I'm a Toptal-vetted WordPress and Full-stack specialist with 20+ years of development experience and 6+ years helping clients deliver faster, leaner, and more secure sites through strategic consulting and hands-on engineering.
+I'm a Canadian Toptal-vetted WordPress and Full-stack specialist with 20+ years of development experience and 6+ years helping clients deliver faster, leaner, and more secure sites through strategic consulting and hands-on engineering.

 ## 🛠️ What I Do